-- how the need for corrective action will be detected and the anticipated effectiveness of that detection; - the range of potential corrective actions that could be applied and the general circumstances under which each such action would be applied, and the expected success of each such action based on previous experience; - how Indigenous groups will be involved in decision-making processes and activities related to the project throughout the lifecycle of the project; - the objectives of the follow-up program and the VCs targeted by the program; - · the list of elements requiring follow-up; - the main characteristics of each of the recommended follow-up elements, including, but not limited to: - the objectives to be achieved (general and specific); - a list of the parameters to be measured, including the recommended methodology for each parameter; and - the proposed timelines, including the time period(s) involved (e.g. spring flood period, fish migration period), frequency and overall time frame; - how potentially impacted Indigenous peoples have been, and will continue to be, consulted regarding follow-up programs that may affect them, including on the development of the plans and participation in follow-up measures, such as monitoring and data gathering throughout the project life; - the response mechanism used in the event of unanticipated environmental effects or impacts on rights and cultures of Indigenous peoples; - the mechanism for disseminating the results of the follow-ups (deliverables) to relevant stakeholders and per section 1 of Annex I plans to maintain the public and Indigenous community engagement to ensure that the public and Indigenous communities will have an appropriate forum for expressing their views on the ongoing development, operation and reclamation of the Project; - the accessibility and sharing of data for the general public.
+- how the need for corrective action will be detected and the anticipated effectiveness of that detection; - the range of potential corrective actions that could be applied and the general circumstances under which each such action would be applied, and the expected success of each such action based on previous experience; - how Indigenous groups will be involved in decision-making processes and activities related to the Project throughout the lifecycle of the Project; - the objectives of the follow-up program and the VCs targeted by the program; - the list of elements requiring follow-up; - the main characteristics of each of the recommended follow-up elements, including: - the objectives to be achieved (general and specific); - a list of the parameters to be measured, including the recommended methodology for each parameter; and - the proposed timelines, including the time period(s) involved (e.g. spring flood period, fish migration period), frequency and overall time frame; - how potentially impacted Indigenous groups have been, and will continue to be, consulted regarding follow-up programs that may affect them, including on the development of the plans and participation in follow-up measures, such as monitoring and data gathering throughout the Project life; - the response mechanism used in the event of unanticipated environmental effects or impacts on rights and cultures of Indigenous peoples; - the mechanism for disseminating the results of the follow-up programs (deliverables) to relevant stakeholders and, per section 1 of the AB TOR (Annex I), plans to maintain the public and Indigenous group engagement to ensure that the public and Indigenous groups will have an appropriate forum for expressing their views on the ongoing development, operation and reclamation of the Project; and - the accessibility and sharing of data for the general public.

-As also required in section 2.11B of Annex I, describe adaptive management plans that minimize the impact of the Project.
-Describe the flexibility built into the project to accommodate future modifications required as a result of:
+As also required by AB TOR section 2.11[B] (Annex I), describe adaptive management plans that aim to minimize the impact of the Project.
+Describe the flexibility built into the Project to accommodate future modifications required as a result of:

-- any change in environmental standards, limits and guidelines (Including approach to future potential effluent release plans should regulations come into force); and - findings from project-specific regional monitoring programs.
+- any change in environmental standards, limits and guidelines (including the approach to potential future effluent release plans should regulations come into force); and - findings from project-specific regional monitoring programs.

-To accompany the description of the follow-up program, it is recommended that a table be presented showing the main characteristics for each of the recommended follow-up programs (objectives, parameters, timelines).
+To accompany the description of the follow-up programs, it is recommended that a table be presented showing the main characteristics for each of the recommended follow-up programs (objectives, parameters, timelines).
 It is recommended that an overall schedule be presented in the form of a table compiling all of the stages of achievement for each of the follow-ups, including all deliverables (e.g. baseline status pre-construction, post construction follow-up, follow-up protocol, work and follow-up reports, etc.).